-- More than 90% have a history of violence; - 71% have been sanctioned for violating prison rules; and - One out of every four inmates (25%) is affiliated with a gang.
+- More than 90% have a history of violence; - 79% have been sanctioned for violating prison rules; and - More than one out of every four inmates (29%) is affiliated with a gang.

 Staffing

 The BOP staff work around the clock, seven days a week.
 The BOP is a family and careeroriented agency, offering a broad range of exciting career opportunities in a work environment that promotes integrity, diversity, and professional development.